College Football Rankings 2018: Bleacher Report's Week 7 Top 25

 22. Cincinnati (NR)

-Others receiving votes: Cal, Iowa, Mississippi State, Oklahoma State, San Diego State, Utah State
+Others receiving votes: Stanford, Cal, Iowa, Mississippi State, Oklahoma State, San Diego State, Utah State

 Who's Hot: Tom Herman and the Texas Longhorns